Why Do We Wear Engagement and Wedding Rings on Our Left Hands?

 Our Hestia engagement ring, stacked with our Teardrop Diamond Tiara wedding band and Marquise Diadem ring

-Of course, in western culture, many traditional rules surrounding betrothals, weddings and marriages have since taken a leaf out of the dodo bird’s book.
-For example, your sentimental rings no longer need mirror your partner’s in metal or design, nor do they need to be worn on your left ring finger.
-In fact, many European nations – including Norway, Germany, Denmark, Latvia, Poland and Spain (the motherland of our Founder, Arabel!) - have looked to the right hand as the ideal spot for the engagement ring and wedding band.
-This is because it’s used for oaths and vows, inherently symbolising honour and trust.
+Of course, in western culture, some of the old-school rules surrounding betrothals, weddings and marriages have since taken a leaf out of the dodo bird’s book.
+For example, your sentimental rings no longer need strictly mirror your partner’s in metal or design, nor do they necessarily need to be worn on your left ring finger if that doesn't feel right.

 All in all, just like your unique love story, the choice is all yours.